 The Midwestern University Speech-Language Pathology (SLP) Program-Arizona was awarded accreditation from the CAA in 2020.
-The program is now in its seventh year of operation having matriculated seven cohorts of students and graduating between 48 and 50 students each year.
+The program is now in its seventh year of operation having matriculated six cohorts of students and graduating between 48 and 50 students each year.
 The Program produced the first graduates of the Masters of SLP in June of 2018 and maintains a 98% on-time graduation rate.
 The Program has adequate resources to meet the educational needs of the students.
-Currently, the Program has seven full-time academic faculty, seven full-time clinical faculty, five part-time clinical faculty and adjunct academic faculty who teach in specialty areas within the curriculum.
-The clinical education goals of the Program are being met; the Speech Language Institute currently serves approximately 98 clients per week with additional student mini-rotations with SLP faculty at Mayo Clinic and Peoria Unified School District.
+Currently, the Program has seven full-time academic faculty, seven full-time clinical faculty, five part-time clinical faculty and one adjunct academic faculty.
+The clinical education goals of the Program are being met: the Speech Language Institute currently serves approximately 98 clients per week with additional student mini-rotations with SLP faculty at Mayo Clinic and Peoria Unified School District.
 Through these experiences students complete bilingual speech and language assessments and experience unique settings like acute care early in the clinical training, better preparing them for future advanced practicum rotations.
-To date, 343 SLP students have been placed in both healthcare and education advanced practicum sites across the country.
-Currently there are over 750 sites with executed agreements available for student placements with opportunities continuing to grow.
+To date, 342 SLP students have been placed in 636 advanced practicum sites across the country, and advanced practicum opportunities continue to grow.

 Strategies for Program development have been outlined in a dynamic strategic plan encompassing the years 2023 - 2028.
 Each section of the plan includes benchmarks for performance in seven areas; the seven sections reflect elements of the Council on Academic Accreditation (CAA) standards of performance for review and accreditation.
-Review and revision of the strategic plan is facilitated each year through review of program outcome data, alumni input, student exit interviews, preceptor feedback, Program committee reviews, client surveys, and SWOT (strengths, weaknesses, opportunities, and strengths) analyses completed at faculty retreats.
+Review and revision of the strategic plan is facilitated each year through review of program outcome data, alumni input, student exit interviews, advisory board input, preceptor feedback, Program committee reviews, client surveys, and SWOT (strengths, weaknesses, opportunities, and strengths) analyses completed at faculty retreats.